exequiellares/mock-api/README.md

 * **POST display request on response**: If enabled, the POST request will return the request body on the response.
 * **Validate Request Fields**: If enabled, the request body will be validated against the fields defined on the next option.
 * **Fields to Validate**: List of fields to validate.
 The fields must be separated by a comma.
 Example: id,currency,discount,total,shipping,name,address,city,state,postcode,country,amount,method
+* **Force Error Response**: If enabled, the response will be an error response.
+* **Error Message**: Error message to return on the response.
+If empty, the default message will be used.
+* **Success Message**: Success message to return on the response.
+If empty, the default message will be used.

 ## Example usage: